dwalkes/github-classroom-scripts/README.md

 3. Setup your assignment and GithubClassroom using a scripts_config/assignconfig.txt file.
 An example config file is provided in the assignconfig_example.txt file.
 4. Run ```pip3 install -r requirements.txt``` to install requirements in your python3 environment
-5. Run the scripts from the base directory using ```./github-classroom-scripts/scriptname.py``` so the script will work on the parent repository and find the roster file and assignconfig.txt file, also so the git commands will work on the appropriate repository.
+5. Run the scripts from the base directory using ```./github-classroom-scripts/scriptname.py``` or ```python ./github-classroom-scripts/scriptname.py``` where python refers to a python 3 interpreter in your PATH.
+You need to run from the base directory containing your scripts_config folder and *not* this folder, so the script can find the roster file and assignconfig.txt file, also so the git commands will work on the appropriate repository.

 See sections below for individual script details.

 ## SSH Agent
 To avoid the need to re-enter credentials, use this script with an ssh agent and your authorized key